Relative stability conditions on Fukaya categories of surfaces: Lemmas about stability conditions

 \begin{proof} Since $L$ is indecomposable its support cannot have more than one connected component.
 Thus the only objects we have to rule out are objects whose representatives all have self-intersections; we will call these \emph{truly immersed objects}.

 A stable object $L$ must have $\Ext^i(L,L) = 0$ for $i < 0$.
-Let $L$ be a truly immersed objects and pick a representative of $L$ with minimal number of self-intersections, supported on an immersed curve $\gamma_L$.
+Let $L$ be a truly immersed objects and pick a representative of $L$ which bounds no generalized bigons, supported on an immersed curve $\gamma_L$.
 Perturbing $L$ to calculate endomorphisms, we see that a self-intersection point $p$ of $\gamma_L$ contributes classes to $\Ext^*(L,L)$ in degrees $i_p$ and $1-i_p$, where $i_p$ is the degree of intersection at $p$.
 These classes are nonzero by minimality of self-intersections, so if there is a self-intersection point with $i_p \neq 0,1$, one of these degrees is negative and therefore $L$ cannot be semistable.

 The only case left to consider is when $\gamma_L$ only has self-intersection points of degree $0$ and $1$; each one of these points gives nonzero classes in $\Hom(L,L)$ and $\Ext^1(L,L)$.
 Let us pick one of these points $p$, and consider the corresponding nontrivial extension $L \to E \to L$.
 Note that the support of $E$ is given by two superimposed curves so we have a direct sum decomposition $E = F \oplus G$.
-But by assumption $L$ is stable of phase $\phi_L$, so $E,F$ and $G$ are also all semistable of the same phase.
-Consider now the abelian category $\cP_{\phi_L}$ of semistable objects of that phase.
-Since the stability condition is locally finite, this category is finite length; therefore the Jordan-H\"older theorem applies \citep{joyce2006configurations}.
+But by assumption $L \in \cP_\phi$ for some $\phi$, and by \citep[Lemma 5.2]{Bri1} each $\cP_\phi$ is abelian, so $E, F, G \in \cP_\phi$ as well.
+Since the stability condition is locally finite, the abelian category $\cP_\phi$ is finite length; therefore the Jordan-H\"older theorem applies \citep{joyce2006configurations}.
 Since the length of $E$ is 2, $F$ and $G$ are length one, and by uniqueness of the simple objects in the Jordan-H\"older filtration (up to permutations) we must have $F \cong G \cong L$.
 But this is impossible because $E$ is a nontrivial extension so $E \neq L \oplus L$. \end{proof}

 \begin{remark} Note that the proof above does not preclude a self-intersecting object $L$ from being \emph{semistable}; it just cannot be simple in $\cP_{\phi_L}$.
 In fact this even happens generically: take $\Sigma$ to be the annulus with one marked interval on each boundary circle and grading such that the nontrivial embedded circle is gradable; by mirror symmetry the category $\cF(\Sigma)$ is equivalent to $D^b(\Coh(\PP^1))$.
 Under this equivalence, the rank one circle object with monodromy $z \in \CC^\times$ gets mapped to the skyscraper sheaf $\CC_z$ on $\PP^1$, and the interval object $I$ with both ends on the outer boundary, wrapping the annulus once, gets mapped to the skyscraper sheaf $\CC_\infty$ on $\PP^1$.